 The chair is still missing the opening in its back.
 You will start by creating it as a box.
-To facilitate the procedure of positioning the box in the sloping back of the chair, you will define a work plane (= user-defined coordinate system) whose x-axis and y-axis are parallel to the edges of the back of the chair.
+To make it easier for you to position the box in the sloping back of the chair, you will define a work plane (= user-defined coordinate system) whose x-axis and y-axis are parallel to the edges of the back of the chair.
 This way, you can draw in the work plane as if you were working in plan.